kristofhracza/hacking-procedure/priv_esc/linux/linux.md

 With this, one can read files owned by a given user

-# Bash file command execution
+# Bash File Command Execution
 If a file executes a variable, one might be able to write payload to it.
 ## Example
 **(program.sh)**